 The Gold Rush (1925, Charles Chaplin)

 Your first Chaplin is a crucial moment, I reckon, in the way you end up perceiving him.
 I saw City Lights after a long, difficult, disheartening day at work and it was one of the times when you have to give every bit of energy you have to resisting an over-the-top statement like “it changed my life.”
 The film snapped so much into focus regarding what I love about movies and why.
 At no point since then have I felt such immediate love for one of Chaplin’s major works, though I’ve admired them all, but a recent revisit to The Gold Rush indicates this may change.
-I wrote the film off as a good, gag-filled trifle with a mostly inessential story; on the contrary, I was dead wrong: it’s a good, gag-filled trifle with a mostly inessential story.
-I just missed the fact that it’s bloody brilliant.
+I wrote the film off as a good, gag-filled trifle with a mostly inessential story; I wasn’t wrong, I just missed the fact that it’s bloody brilliant.

 In remembering City Lights, if you’re like me what pops into your head is the grand, beautiful sadness of it all; the pathos, particularly in the finale, sticks out as the winning fixture that moves it into the drift of a masterpiece.
 Until you watch the film again you remember neither the number of jokes and visual tricks, nor how consistently good and witty they are.
 The Gold Rush creates the opposite effect — no one will forget laughing out loud at the potato sequence, or at the hysterical moment in which the Tramp becomes a wandering chicken in the fevered eyes of a hungered cabinmate.
 But it’s easy to miss that, if anything, the background setup of romantic travails is better developed and more believable than in City Lights, which is almost allegorical by contrast.